 If you are like most marketers, you probably don’t have a single source of truth capable of offering product data and simultaneously holding all of your pre-existing custom and native integrations.

-That’s why ROI Hunter, a PMP (Product Marketing Platform), was specifically designed to link e-commerce retailers to product performance data and enable them to use it effectively with their pre-existing data.
+That’s why the ROI Hunter PPM platform, was specifically designed to link e-commerce retailers to product performance data and enable them to use it effectively with their pre-existing data.

-If you’re interested in learning more about the PMP’s efficacy, take a look at how Imaginarium used Product Insights to enhance their dynamic advertising campaign, leading to a 115% jump in their ROAS (return on ad spend).
+If you’re interested in learning more about the PPM platform's efficacy, take a look at how Imaginarium used Product Insights to enhance their dynamic advertising campaign, leading to a 115% jump in their ROAS (return on ad spend).

 You can also take a peek at how KFC South Africa used Product Insights to improve their dynamic ad campaign, boosting their ROAS by 89%.

-To learn more about the PMP’s proven success with name brand companies, take a look here.
+To learn more about the PPM platform's proven success with name brand companies, take a look here.

 While Facebook and Google are competitors, you can create a symbiotic marketing relationship between the two through utilising cross-channel marketing tactics.
 Just remember that Facebook Ads is the best place for users to discover and interact with your brand and retarget your ads, while Google Ads is the perfect place to execute conversions.

 To take your marketing expertise one step further, you should use product data to combat the loss of user data, to add another dimension to your product campaigns, and to improve your dynamic ads.
-In order to take full advantage of product data in your online advertising strategy, you should invest in the PMP (Product Marketing Platform).
+In order to take full advantage of product data in your online advertising strategy, you should invest in a Product Performance Management platform.

 That’s it.
 Now you have the map to become the marketing genius of your dreams.
 To learn even more about how to ensure your dynamic ads promote the right products, check out this nifty e-book.